Restream/reindexer/benchmarks/readme.md

 }
 ```

 The `ID` field is the primary key.
-Each document in data set has an uniq `ID` in the range from 0 to documents count. `Name` and `Year` fields are filled with some random data, `Description` field is contains random text generated from 100k english words vocabulary.
+Each document in data set has an unique `ID` in the range from 0 to documents count. `Name` and `Year` fields are filled with some random data, `Description` field is contains random text generated from 100k english words vocabulary.

 ## Results with Go 1.9.3 and clang-802.0.42 on a 2.7 GHz Intel Core i7 (MacBook Pro Retina 15-inch, Mid 2016):